Why business and IT don’t understand each other

 Albert Starreveld

 Passionate about cloud native software development.
-Only by sharing knowledge and code we can take software development to the next level!
+Only by sharing knowledge and code can we take software development to the next level!